comby-tools/comby.dev/website/blog/2021-04-25-whatever-you-want-syntax.md

 Yes, allowing different language syntax can lead to fragmented and inconsistent tooling.
-But who am I to deprive you from shooting yourself in the foot, O mighty developer.
+But who am I to deprive you from shooting yourself in the foot, O mighty developer?
 Besides, if the tooling is malleable, maybe we can shape it to be in line and consistent with pervading opinions.

 I factored out the metasyntax definition in `comby` to support Whatever You